AurelicButter/MargarineBot/README.md

-# MargarineBot - Current Version: Beta 0.6 Komada Improvements!
+# MargarineBot - Current Version: Beta 0.7 (Focus TBD)!
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f0cfd83063a4469b8e40bcc824c2600d)](https://www.codacy.com/app/Butterstroke/MargarineBot?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Butterstroke/MargarineBot&amp;utm_campaign=Badge_Grade)

 A Discord bot coded in Node.js using the Discord.js Library and the Komada framework.

-<b>This beta is Discord TOS legal!</b> You may use it.
-However, I will not do much support on this as this is the developmental branch.
-If you want the stable version, please wait until release.

 <b>Introduction:</b>
 Created through part-desire, part-what can I do in Discord, part-I'm going to learn Javascript, and part-it's only 12 am thoughts, Margarine has been my personal project for almost 6 months now.
 I am quite proud of the functionality and the time I have spend into Margarine.
 I have recieved plenty of support over the months of developing him and I can't thank those people enough as without that support, Margarine would have never been as big as he is today.
 I hope that you enjoy either looking at/learning/using Margarine as much as I do.